 Sunday May 3, 2015

-Kansas City, MO – After this long, cold winter, “Spring Events” are two words that have a hopeful sound.
-On Sunday, May 3th, The 4th Annual Chihuahua Parade in Kansas City will be the “World’s Largest Costumed Dog Parade.”
+Kansas City, MO –On Sunday, May 3rd, The 4th Annual Chihuahua Parade in Kansas City will once again be the most photographed dog event in Kansas City and “World’s Largest Costumed Dog Parade.”

-Barney Allis Plaza at 12th and Central is the ideal spot.
-The dogs and handlers will walk half way around the pretty downtown park without ever being in the street.
+Barney Allis Plaza at 12th and Central has been the ideal spot for costume dog walking and watching.
+It will be a short parade, just half way around the pretty downtown park without ever being in the street.
 Great Plains SPCA will be registering dogs in costume.
 There will be more cameras and News outlets than last year.
 Jack FM will have a live remote broadcast.
 There will be over 30 vendors.

 Humans are free.
 The $5 entry fee per dog goes to Great Plains SPCA who staff two No-Kill shelters in the Metro area.
-Great Plains SPCA serves more than 30,000 needy pets annually.
+Great Plains SPCA serves more than 35,000 needy pets annually.
 That is more than any other agency in the area.
-The first 100 dogs in the parade will receive a free $12.00 Protected Wildlife Dog Toy generously donated by Sergeants Pet Products.
+The first 275 costumed dog in the parade will receive a free $12.00 Protected Wildlife Dog Toy generously donated by Sergeants pet products.

-Doors open at 10 a.m.
-Organizers ask that you arrive by 11:30 a.m. for the Parade at 1 p.m.
-There will be awards and announcements after the parade and a free concert by Valentine and the Knights.
+Festivities begin at 10:30 a.m.
+Great Plains SPCA begins check-in and registration at 11:30 a.m.
+The Parade at 1 p.m.
+There will be awards and announcements after the parade and a free concert by Valentine and the Ticklers.